 The clinical expression of the AVSD is determined by the defect type, the level of blood shunting; valve functioning, and the presence of other abnormalities.
-Significant left-to-right shunting and pulmonary volume overload usually induce AVSD in infants and young children to show as signs of heart failure.
+Significant left-to-right shunting and pulmonary volume overload usually cause AVSD in infants and young children to manifest as signs of heart failure.
 According to Rigby (2021), these symptoms include tachypnea, insufficient weight gain, feeding difficulties, and substantial fatigue with modest activity.

 Patients with a complete atrioventricular septal defect have more severe symptoms due to considerable volume overflow and early development of pulmonary hypertension.
-Cardiomegaly is often detected by clinicians during physical exams, which is supported by chest radiography data, according to Almarzooq et al. (2019).
-Auscultation may also reveal a systolic murmur caused by regurgitation via the common atrioventricular valve [9].
+Cardiomegaly is often detected by clinicians during physical exams, which is supported by chest radiography data, according to Boutayeb A. et al. Auscultation may also reveal a systolic murmur caused by regurgitation via the common atrioventricular valve [9].

-Partial AVSD, on the other hand, may be asymptomatic in infancy and identified until later in life, particularly when pulmonary hypertension or increasing valve malfunction develop.
-According to Balpande et al. (2022), these patients may have little symptoms in the early stages but later develop exertional dyspnea, arrhythmias, and signs of right ventricular failure. [?]
+Partial AVSD, on the other hand, may be asymptomatic during infancy and remain undiagnosed until later in life, particularly when pulmonary hypertension or progressive valve dysfunction develops.
+According to Van der Linde D. et al. (2011), these patients may have little symptoms in the early stages but later develop exertional dyspnea, arrhythmias, and signs of right ventricular failure.
+[66]

 The clinical course of AVSD is inextricably linked to the presence of concurrent illnesses.
 Atrioventricular septal defect (AVSD) is seen in 40-50% of Down syndrome cases, and it is often associated with other cardiac and extracardiac anomalies.
-According to Hua et al. (2020), these patients have an increased risk of developing pulmonary hypertension due to abnormal pulmonary vascular development [16].
+According to Craig B. et al. (2006), these patients have an increased risk of developing pulmonary hypertension due to abnormal pulmonary vascular development [16].